naveensilver/Ansible/README.md

 ## ANSIBLE USES :

-1. Agentless: Ansible doesn’t require any extra software on your server nodes.
-It helps to keep the installation clean.
+1. Agentless Architecture: Ansible doesn’t require any extra software on your remote nodes.
+Which makes it easy set up and use and It helps to keep the installation clean.

 2. Open-source: Ansible one of powerful DevOps tool which is open-source.